Both of us are breathing heavily now—skin scorched, robes torn, minor wounds etched into flesh and spirit.

 Curry?

 "Ah… this?
 It's called an apron.
 I made it to protect myself while cooking.
-And this…is curry, a dish I just made."
+And this… is curry, a dish I just made."

-Hades looked visibly annoyed and… evasive.
+Hades looks visibly annoyed and… evasive.

 "Huh?
 You really ask too many questions.
 Just sit down and eat before it cools."